 G Adventures are my favourite tour company for backpackers.
 I like how they visit not just the famous sights but also include some more cultural and off beat experiences and they support local charities that you often get a chance to visit.
 (See here for the tours of India I recommend.)

-What to expect when backpacking India alone as a solo female
+What to expect as a solo female traveller in India

 I’m not saying that it’s unsafe for solo female travellers backpacking India alone.
 Of course, there are several cultural considerations you need to be aware of and you need to use your intuition and common sense.
 For more detailed tips check out this post.